yp-edu/yp-edu.github.io/pages/_drafts/creating-a-startup.md

 ### The RoadMap

-The roadmap has changed a lot but this is expected since we work in an agile way.
+The roadmap has changed a lot but this is expected since we work in agile mode.

 > [!success] Goal
 >
-> Our ultimate goal always has been and always will be remain to facilitate and accelerate small shop keepers in their market adventure.
+> Our ultimate goal always has been and always will be to facilitate and accelerate the shop development and administration.
+We want to be accessible for the modest shop keepers empowering them in their market adventure.

 This is likely to change along the road with the first dead-ends and customer feedback.